Goosang-Yu/genet/docs/en/1_Predict/4_predict_pe.md

 ### How to Use DeepPrime
-To use DeepPrime, you need to prepare DNA sequence information in a specific format.

-1. Prepare the unedited sequence (WT_seq) and the prime-edited sequence (ED_seq) separately.
-2. The prime-edited sequence allows only 1-3nt continuous edits.
-3. Both the unedited sequence and the prime-edited sequence are fixed at a length of 121 base pairs.
-4. The first position of prime editing must always be located at the center of the unedited/prime-edited sequence.
+To use DeepPrime, you need to prepare a DNA sequence containing the intended prime editing and surrounding context information as input.
+Intended prime editing can only involve 1-3nt substitution, insertion, or deletion, and it is not possible to introduce multiple edit types in combination.
+The position where prime editing is introduced is indicated in parentheses, and the original and prime-edited sequences are separated using '/'.

 Some example inputs are as follows: